-As the twenty-three-year-old, US Marine lay there with his M-16 clasped in his hands cocked and ready, he had no target.
+As the twenty-one-year-old, US Marine lay there with his M-16 clasped in his hands cocked and ready, he had no target.
 Duty told him to get up and run towards the firing, but common sense and instinct told him he’d die, just as surely as his comrades must have done.
 The Viet Cong would go around the bodies and ensure nobody survived—it was their style.

 Among the fusillade of the ambush, there had been a few short bursts of a different, lighter, crisper sound, as Red Patrol returned fire at an unseen enemy.
 There had been shouts and screams of pain, and then silence.
 The VC had chosen their site well.

 Jeff lay in the undergrowth, teeth clamped together, eyes blazing, trying to contain the urge to scream and run forward to certain death.
 Tears threatened, but the professional in the man forced him to hold them back.
 This was no time for pity, whether it was for himself or his comrades—this was a time to pause, think, and concentrate.

 Jeff had tried to enlist as Jeff White Eagle but had been told there was no place in the US Marines for a man with such a name.
 Unlike the ‘Ghost Whisperers’ who were Navajo, Jeff was Apache and able to trace his bloodline back to the great war-leader, Geronimo.
 Although not a chief, Geronimo was recognised as one of the real heroes of the Native American peoples.